 - 1. In the case of a student who officially withdraws, the date that the student starts the withdrawal process. - 2.
-In the case of a student who unofficially withdraws, the drop out date which is the last recorded date of class attendance as documented by the institution.
-The Financial Aid Office will contact each of the professors of the classes that the student was enrolled in.
-Then the R2T4 will be processed using the Department of Education website. - 3.
+In the case of a student who unofficially withdraws, the withdrawal date will the date the school determines the student withdrew.
+If needed, the Financial Aid Office will contact each of the professors of the classes that the student was enrolled in to determine the date of withdrawal. - 3.
 In the case of a student who is expelled, the date of the expulsion.

-10.3 Refund Policy for Financial Aid Recipients
+10.3 Aid Refund Policy for Financial Aid Recipients (updated December 2014)